ShaunJPartridge/Data-Analytics-Portfolio/SQL/Warehouse Performance Analysis/README.md

 There's a .6 difference in the MAE for the Ann Arbor facility just because of that one row.

-What is the percentage of returning customers (retention rate), company-wide?
+What is the company-wide retention rate (percentage of returning customers)?

 <img src="pics/retention-rate.png" width=400px /><br>